awslabs/amazon-qldb-shell/README.md

 If you'd like to follow along, [CHANGELOG.md](CHANGELOG.md) is kept up to date with each commit.

+## Getting Started
+This readme assumes you have an environment configured with AWS credentials and IAM users/roles with appropriate access to QLDB.
+This readme focuses on shell configuration and commands.
+For a guide about prerequisites and general use of the shell, please see the developer guide: https://docs.aws.amazon.com/qldb/latest/developerguide/data-shell.html

+## QLDB Core Concepts
+QLDB provides guarantees about consistency during transactions, and ensures that transactions are consistent upon commit via Optimistic Currency Control.
+This applies to all queries, so when using the shell, your statements must be run as transactions.
+By default, the shell enables auto-commit mode, which will interpret queries by default as transactions, meaning you do not have to `start transaction` and `commit` manually each time.
+This is configurable (see below).

+Additionally, currently, transactions have a 30-second window, so when using the shell, you'll want to submit queries within that window.
+Otherwise, you'll get an error and need to retry.

 ## Installation

 In general, see [releases][releases] for the latest and greatest.
 We provide